Parquet Courts: History

 Band members Andrew Savage and Austin Brown met in Denton, Texas while both students at the University of North Texas, in a student club named Knights of the Round Turntable, where they listened to and shared new records.
 Andrew had a number of musical projects during college, including Teenage Cool Kids and Fergus & Geronimo.
 Andrew and brother Max Savage, Parquet Courts' drummer, were both born and raised in Denton.
 The three relocated to Brooklyn after college and soon started Parquet Courts.

 The band released their debut album, American Specialties, as an independent, limited cassette release in 2011.
 The album was later reissued with Rough Trade Records in 2021.

 The band's second studio album, Light Up Gold (2012), was initially released on Savage's Dull Tools label and later reissued on What's Your Rupture? in 2013.
-Light Up Gold received widespread critical acclaim in both the DIY underground and mainstream rock press.
+Light Up Gold received critical acclaim, and entered the UK Record Store chart.

-In 2014, the band reached #55 on the Billboard album chart with its third studio album, Sunbathing Animal.
+In 2014, the band reached #55 on the UK album chart with its third studio album, Sunbathing Animal.

 Later in 2014, the band released "Uncast Shadow of a Southern Myth" as a single under an alternative name, Parkay Quarts.
 Soon afterward they released their fourth studio album, Content Nausea, on which Sean and Max were absent due to other commitments.

 The following year the band released a collaboration LP Ramsgate with PC Worship under the name PCPC.
 They also released a mostly instrumental, experimental EP, entitled Monastic Living.

 On February 4, 2016, the band announced their fifth studio album, entitled Human Performance.
 The album was released on April 8 through Rough Trade.
-Co-frontman and the artist of the album's packaging and art, Andrew Savage, received a Grammy Awards nomination for his work.
+Co-frontman and the artist of the album's packaging and art, Andrew Savage, received a Grammy Award nomination for his work.